eudoxia0/eudoxia0.github.io/article/_posts/2022-06-26-introducing-austral.md

 programmers that they should add the braces, they will kick and scream as if you're taking away some fundamental freedom.

-Austral's syntax was designed with [langsec][langsec] in mind: it is context-free, it can be parsed from a grammar, no ["lexer hack"][lexerhack] or [strange ad-hoc ambiguity-resolution mechanisms][vexing] are needed.
+Austral's syntax was designed with [language security][langsec] principles in
+mind: it is context-free, it can be parsed from a grammar, no ["lexer hack"][lexerhack] or [strange ad-hoc ambiguity-resolution mechanisms][vexing] are needed.
 The pragmatics of the syntax are designed to minimize confusion and ambiguity.
 Anyone can remember [PEMDAS][pemdas], but programming languages have many categories of binary operators --- arithmetic, comparison, bitwise, Boolean
 --- and mixing them together creates room for error (what does `x ^ y && z / w`